 The plant is the designated aggregate sampling location, unless otherwise approved by the Engineer.

 Construct longitudinal joints in the surface course as shown in the plans.
 Construct longitudinal joints in all other courses by tapering the bituminous mat as shown in the plans or providing a 6-inch minimum offset from lift to lift.
 Extend the tapered portion of the mat beyond the normal lane width.
 Construct the tapered portion of the mat using an approved strike-off device that will provide a uniform slope and will not restrict the main screed.
 Apply tack coat to the in-place taper before the adjacent mat is placed.
 Final density requirements for the entire pavement, including the taper area will not change.
 Compaction of the initial taper section will be required to be as near to final density as possible.
 Use a small static roller (approximately 200 lbs.) located immediately behind the paver for pre-compaction of the notched wedge joint.
-(For use with multiple joint locations when mat thickness is greater than or equal to 1.5”, include longitudinal joint detail in plans)

 The Engineer will determine the correction when the total thickness of the ACP at any location, is deficient by more than ¼”.
 Correct by adjusting the profile grade or removing and replacing the pavement structure to the correct grade, lines and thickness as shown on the plans.
 Correction of defective work will be in accordance with Section 5.3.2, “Correction of Defective or Unauthorized Work”.
-(To be used on any project, including concrete pavement, with total ACP thickness greater than or equal to 4”)

 Construct longitudinal joints so that the hot side overlaps the cold side by 0.5 inch minimum at the joint.